P2GX/maxodiff/docs/setup.md

 The command will download the data files into `data` folder that will be created in the current working directory.
 See the command's documentation for more options.

+This command will automatically create the MICA dictionary with the latest downloaded files.

 ### MICA dictionary
 To run maxodiff with Phenomizer, we must first generate a file that contains the most informative common ancestors for pairs of HPO terms.
 See the class ``IcMicaDictLoader``.